-Learn more about AP® and view Bev Facey's 2019 AP Brochure
+Learn more about AP® and view our brochure 2023 AP Brochure

-Advanced Placement carries the same workload and expectations as the -1 stream but may move at a faster pace.
-This allows opportunity for delving further into content and including additional AP curriculum if it differs from the Alberta Education curriculum.
-In many courses, the Alberta curriculum is very closely aligned with the Advanced Placement curriculum and there is very little variance.
+Advanced Placement covers the same Alberta curriculum as the -1 stream and students in AP courses write the same final exam as all Bev Facey students in the -1 stream.
+As most of our AP students aspire to write the AP exams at the end of their program, AP courses may move at a slightly faster pace which allows students the opportunity for delving further into content and including additional AP curriculum if it differs from the Alberta Education curriculum.
+In many courses the Alberta curriculum is very closely aligned with the Advanced Placement curriculum and there is very little variance.

-The assessments and standards of assessment are the same for an AP class and a -1 class as we only report a final mark to Alberta Education based on our curriculum.
-Students in AP may have formative assessments within their PowerSchool simply to highlight their achievement on additional AP material, but that will not affect their summative assessments UNLESS an advanced assessment shows improved learning as per Administrative Procedure 360, teacher’s may include this positive improvement to the student grade.
+The assessments and standards of assessment are the same for an AP class and a -1 class, as we only report a final mark to Alberta Education based on our curriculum.
+Students in AP may have formative assessments within their PowerSchool simply to highlight their achievement on additional AP material, but these will not affect their summative assessments UNLESS an AP assessment shows improved learning as per Administrative Procedure 360, in which case the teacher may include this positive improvement to the student grade.

 Why take the Advanced Placement exam?
 Universities and colleges recognize scores on Advanced Placement exams and courses as potential replacement percentages over final grades for admission.
 For the University of Alberta this equates to a 76%, 86%, or 96%.
-This percentage would replace the overall average from Alberta Education if it is higher.
+This percentage would replace the 30-level course mark and be used in the calculation of an overall average from Alberta Education, if it is higher.
 A-level universities recognize a score of 4 or 5 as credit for many equivalent introductory courses.
 Many B-level universities and colleges also recognize a score of 3.
-This can provide opportunities for students to qualify for mini “scholarship” opportunities based on their results and ensuing post-secondary course requirements.
-These opportunities are specific to each university and college but the U of A documentation has been included here for reference.
+This can provide opportunities for students to be exempt from taking an introductory level course based on their results and ensuing post-secondary course requirements.
+These opportunities are specific to each university and college, but the U of A documentation has been included here for reference.

 Post Secondary and AP